 At Central Vermont Humane Society, we believe all animals should be treated humanely, with kindness and respect.
 While we prefer that felines live in the comfort and safety of a home, the fact is some felines who end up in our care simply cannot live indoors in close proximity to humans.
 For some cats, placing them in a home with people means they would live in constant fear and in great stress.
 Adopting these cats into a home with people would be inhumane.
 Some cats will not use a litter box, and need an outdoor life to be happy and successful.
 We do not place cats into a barn situation who can happily live in a home.

 Our Barn Cat Program was created to prevent euthanasia of perfectly healthy felines who cannot happily live in a home, either because of litterbox problems, behavioral issues, or are under-socialized to humans.
 Some cats may enjoy a little human companionship nearby, and you’ll find them watching you from a distance as you go about your barn chores; they may even rub against your legs, and hope for a treat.
 They are not looking for you to pick them up, or bother them when they are resting in a sun spot.
-We believe Barn Cats can serve an important function by significantly decreasing rodent populations in the barn (or warehouse, stable, brewery etc).
-This reduces the need for poison, which often results in the death of the creatures who feed on rodents such as owls and hawks.
+We believe Barn Cats can serve an important function by significantly decreasing rodent populations in the barn (or warehouse, stable, brewery, etc).
+This reduces the need for poison, which often results in the death of the creatures who feed on rodents such as owls, hawks, and cats.
 Placing cats in a barn who are spayed/neutered and vaccinated results in controlling the population of outdoor cats while also reducing disease.

-Do you have a barn, warehouse, stable, brewery or other outbuilding that could be a home to a Barn Cat?
+Do you have a barn, warehouse, stable, brewery, or other outbuilding that could be a home to a Barn Cat?
 Please call us at 802-476-3811.
-A barn home is the last chance for these cats.
+A barn home is often the last chance for these cats.
 You can save a life!

 What you need: Shelter in a barn, outbuilding, or stable, daily food and water (cats cannot live on mice alone), veterinary care as needed, and the ability to keep them confined for 3-4 weeks while they acclimate to your barn (such as a large crate, which we will loan to you).